Where Locals Eat in Savannah — Restaurants, Bars & Hidden Gems | Be Our Gaston

 Good old-fashioned American breakfast

 This is an old-school breakfast restaurant only a couple of blocks from our house.
-If you’re the type who orders the typical American breakfast (gluten and all), this is the place for you!
-It’s also the breakfast diner that you read/see in Midnight In the Garden of Good and Evil book/movie.
-Walkable 0.1 mile
+If you're the type who orders the typical American breakfast, this is the place for you.
+It's also the breakfast diner featured in Midnight in the Garden of Good and Evil.

 Clary’s/404 Abercorn St/912.233.0402